 When conducting research, it is essential to connect with the stakeholders of this work as this contextualizes findings and fosters mutually beneficial conservation decisions.
-To engage with Dr. Ambo Rappe’s students at Makassar, I will teach weekly workshops in the statistical programming language R, a common analysis tool in ecology.
-I have run similar workshops both when I was working in Bogotá, Colombia and during my master’s program so I am familiar with the challenges new students face when learning to code.
-Blue Forests will also be a key component in helping me connect with the community.
-I intend for this project to aid Blue Forests in their understanding of the benefits of mangrove forests and to use my findings in presentations to local communities about the benefits of mangroves.
-Further, Blue Forests has an annual field school for local children in the communities they work in.
-I will aid them in programming and running this field school, along with creating curriculum to help with education on the benefits of mangroves on fish stocks.
+To engage with Dr. Ambo Rappe’s students in Makassar, I will teach weekly workshops in the statistical programming language R, a common analysis tool in ecology.
+I have run similar workshops when I was working in Bogotá, Colombia and during my master’s program so I am familiar with the challenges new students face when learning to code.
+I also plan to write elementary school curriculum on the benefits of mangroves to fish stocks for the Blue Forests annual field school for local children in the communities they work in.

 I have extensive experience conducting fisheries research.
 In 2017, I interned for the National Oceanic and Atmospheric Administration, developing population models of Pacific fishes and identifying species in the Eastern Pacific.
 Currently, I am getting my master’s degree at the University of New Hampshire.
 As a quantitative ecologist, my master’s thesis addresses data deficiencies in small-scale fisheries and analyzes the process and outcomes of decision making by stakeholders.
 I hope to continue this field of research, which is why I plan to partner with Blue Forests during my Fulbright year.
 My past field experiences have also taught me when living in coastal communities, it is essential to build relationships between scientists and stakeholders.
 At Louisiana Universities Marine Consortium, I worked in a lab studying coastal restoration in Louisiana’s marshland where coastal erosion is threatening the homes and livelihood of the local community.
 The goal of this project was not just to understand the impacts of coastal erosion, but to effectively communicate those impacts to the communities most affected.
 I got to work with a team of scientists trying to understand the drivers of this erosion and communicate this to those who live there.
 Having seen firsthand how marine conservation research impacts people living in coastal areas, I understand the importance of fostering relationships with the local community not only to build trust but also to incorporate local knowledge to better institute practical conservation practices.

 After Fulbright, I plan to apply for jobs at an NGO or government agency to better understand and quantify the status of our world’s small-scale fisheries.
-This Fulbright project will be a building block toward that goal as it will give me hands on experience in addressing the issues that smallscale fisheries face.
+This Fulbright project will be a building block toward that goal as it will give me hands on experience in addressing the issues small-scale fisheries face.
 Most crucially, I will learn how to communicate these findings to the people most affected by environmental change.
 Further, as many NGOs work with global datasets, I hope to utilize the relationships and connections I make in Indonesia to help bridge the gap between small-scale fisheries and these large-scale databases.
-Indonesia is home to one of the largest networks of small-scale fisheries in the world, and to better understand how conservation efforts are affecting fisheries here would be a vital understanding that could be applied to fishing conservation around the world.
+Indonesia is home to one of the largest networks of small-scale fisheries in the world.
+I think research on the effects of restoration in such a setting would be good training for future fish conservation research I hope to help with.